OpenToontownTools/ClashMusicGUI/README.md

 (The installer will eventually be replaced with an Open Toontown Tools launcher which includes auto updating and will be a hub for all Open Toontown Tools applications)

 # Common issues and their fixes
-## When launching the application, the command window appears for a second, then closes
+## ~~When launching the application, the command window appears for a second, then closes~~
-* This is likely the application having difficulties creating the settings folder.
-To solve this, navigate to your Documents Library, and create a folder called `OpenToontownTools`, then inside of it create a folder called `ClashResourcePackEditor`.
+* ~~This is likely the application having difficulties creating the settings folder.
+To solve this, navigate to your Documents Library, and create a folder called `OpenToontownTools`, then inside of it create a folder called `ClashResourcePackEditor`.~~ *This issue should be fixed in release 1.0.1_01*

 # How-To Guide
 ### How to edit the music using this application